dshills/goauto/README.md

 * NewMoveTask task that moves a file
 * NewMkdirTask task that makes a new directory
 * NewCopyTask task that copies a file
+* NewRestartTask task that will restart an executable file such as a Go server or Web server

 ##### Web